Why Black Women Are Giving Weaves A Second Chance

 Advertisement

-Ultimately, the return of the weave, 2010’s favorite hairstyle, marks the beginning of a turning point for Black women.
+Ultimately, the return of the weave, 2010’s favourite hairstyle, marks the beginning of a turning point for Black women.
 It’s about true choice —no matter the coil or curl.